 - Students may request additional meetings with their Programme Director at any time either via their MyEd page or directly via email.

-- If students are not on campus (e.g. studying abroad for a period, or on placement, or studying a Distance Learning degree) then meetings may take place by telephone, live internet call, or a web conferencing application.
+- If students are not on campus (e.g. studying abroad for a period, or on placement, or studying a Online Learning degree) then meetings may take place by telephone, live internet call, or a web conferencing application.
 Email exchanges are not considered as meetings unless they take place within a pre-agreed timeframe to enable a “conversation”.